Xing Wang

 Biography

 Dr. Xing Wang received a Ph.D. in Chemistry from New York University.
-He did his postdoctoral training at Princeton University to explore novel functions of synthetic RNAs in genome editing.
-He is a recipient of the Mikashi Awards in 2021.
+He did his postdoctoral training at Princeton University to mainly explore novel functions of synthetic RNAs in genome editing.
+Dr. Wang received the Mikashi Award in 2021, was selected as a Fellow of Y Combinator (YC) Founder Cohort that same year, and earned the Spoke Award (CZ BioHub) in 2024.
+Dr. Wang is the co-founder of a startup company, Atom Bioworks Inc., where he currently serves as a scientific advisor.
+His team's DNA Machine Demo was selected by TechCrunch as one of the best projects in the Y Combinator’s W21 Demo Day event.
 Before joining UIUC, Dr. Wang was an Assistant Professor in the Department of Chemistry and Chemical Biology and the Center for Biotechnology and Interdisciplinary Studies, Rensselaer Polytechnic Institute.

 Academic Positions

-• Research Associate Professor, Department of Chemistry, the Holonyak Micro & Nanotechnology Laboratory (MNTL), the Carl R. Woese Institute for Genomic Biology (IGB), the Center for Genomic Diagnostics (CGD), University of Illinois at Urbana-Champaign, 2019-present
+- Associate Professor, Department of Bioengineering, Department of Chemistry, Holonyak Micro & Nanotechnology Laboratory (MNTL), Carl R. Woese Institute for Genomic Biology (IGB), Center for Genomic Diagnostics (CGD), Cancer Center at Illinois (CCIL), University of Illinois at Urbana-Champaign, 2024-present

-• Research Associate Professor, Department of Bioengineering, University of Illinois at Urbana-Champaign, 2022-present
+- Research Associate Professor, Department of Bioengineering, University of Illinois at Urbana-Champaign, 2022-2024

 Documents